Terms of sale

 1. Validity and Acceptance of Orders

-1.1 These Terms and Conditions (T&Cs) govern the sale and supply of products and services (the Products) purchased by you (the Purchaser) from Dorson West Ltd (Dorson West) by mail, email, telephone or through a face to face meeting.
-All contracts for the sale of Products made between the Purchaser and Dorson West shall be deemed to incorporate these T&Cs and the placing of an order for Product(s) by you with Dorson West shall be deemed to signify that you have read and agree to be bound by the T&Cs.
+1.1 These Terms and Conditions (T&Cs) govern the sale and supply of products and services (the Products) purchased by you (the Purchaser) from Dorson Inform Ltd (Dorson Inform) by mail, email, telephone or through a face to face meeting.
+All contracts for the sale of Products made between the Purchaser and Dorson Inform shall be deemed to incorporate these T&Cs and the placing of an order for Product(s) by you with Dorson Inform shall be deemed to signify that you have read and agree to be bound by the T&Cs.

-1.2 Dorson West may amend and/or vary the T&Cs from time to time.
+1.2 Dorson Inform may amend and/or vary the T&Cs from time to time.
 You will be notified of any amendments by a notice on the site.

 2.2.2 Registrations are made when booking online or with your account manager, who will issue you with a quote and subsequent sales order.
 Once a sales order is received this is your confirmation to attend the event, and from this date our usual cancellation terms apply.
 Payment must be made within 30 days of a registration order being placed (the invoice being sent), or at the latest the day before the event.